gustavosb64/AutoTAD/README.md

   - *filename.c*: autotad creates header based on filename.c (".c" is not necessary)
   - *comment-off*: autotad does not create new automatic comment sections for functions

 If _filename_ is passed as a parameter, autotad will search for a _filename.h_ file in the current directory.
 Otherwise, the function name will be asked via _stdin_, then search for it.
+It can process multiples files given via _argv_.
+The arguments' order does not matter.

 ------------------------